 - Examination of underwater parts (4). - The anchors and chain cables are to be ranged, examined and the required complement and condition verified.
 The chain locker, holdfasts, hawse pipes and chain stoppers are to be examined and pumping arrangements of the chain locker tested.
 At class renewal survey No. 2 and subsequent class renewal surveys, chain cables are to gauged and renewed in cases where their mean diameter is worn below the limits allowed by TL. - All spaces including holds and their tween decks where fitted, double bottom, deep, ballast, peak and cargo tanks, pump rooms, pipe tunnels, duct keels, machinery spaces, dry spaces, cofferdams and voids are to be internally examined including the plating and framing, bilges and drain wells, sounding, venting, pumping and drainage arrangements.
 Internal examination of fuel oil, lub oil and fresh water tanks is to be carried out in accordance with Table 3.4.
+At class renewal survey no.3 and subsequent class renewal surveys, structural downflooding ducts and structural ventilation ducts are to be internally examined.

-(4) See IACS UR Z3.
+(4) See TL-R Z3.